Khan/ka-pycharm-plugin/README.md

 # Khan Academy PyCharm Plugin

-This is a plugin for the PyCharm IDE intended to be used by developers working at Khan Academy.
+A plugin for the PyCharm IDE intended to be used by developers working at Khan Academy.

 Currently, it has one feature: